-Winning the Battle against sin
+Winning the Battle Against Sin

 Sin no longer condemns the Christian, but it still drains joy and creates drag.
 Scripture calls believers to put sin to death and experience the full, vibrant life that grace provides.